-In addition to words and terms elsewhere defined in this Official Statement, the following words and terms as used in this Appendix C and the Senior Indenture shall have the following meanings unless the context clearly indicates otherwise:
+In addition to words and terms elsewhere defined in this Official Statement, the following words and terms used in this Official Statement and this Appendix C and the Subordinate Indenture and Supplemental Indenture No. 29 shall have the following meanings unless the context clearly indicates otherwise:

-"Additional Bonds" - Bonds of any Series authorized to be issued under the Senior Indenture.
+"Additional Subordinate Indenture Bonds" means Subordinate Indenture Bonds of any Series, other than the Original Subordinate Indenture Bonds, authorized to be issued under the Subordinate Indenture.